Course instructor

 All of the lectures use notes that are available on the Notes page and pages directly linked to individual class periods from the Lecture schedule page.
 Some of the individual lecture pages will include links to published papers related to the topic being discussed.
 The links to those papers are there to provide you with additional background material in case you want to delve more deeply into the topic than we have time for in class.
 In a few cases, I may ask you to read a particular paper ahead of time so that we can discuss it during lecture.

-The laboratory this year will be conducted virtually.
 We’ll do as much of our work in the statistical package R as possible, but there will be a few cases where we’ll need to use another program.
 Since I’m sure that some of you will be using Windoze machines and others will be using Macs, I’ll make sure that any software we use is available for both platforms.
 The laboratory exercise each week will introduce a small example that illustrates a key principle from lecture.
 I’ll post the exercises by Monday morning each week, and they will are due by 5:00pm Friday on the week when they were assigned.
-I’ll do my best to get them back to you by the following Monday.
+Nick will do his best to get them back to you by the following Monday.

 I emphasize the use of R because it is very portable and very powerful.
 The interface is quite similar on Mac, Windoze, and Linux, and packages are generally available on all of these platforms.
 It is also a very powerful and very flexible general-purpose statistical package.
 You are likely to use it a lot, even if you never do any work in population genetics again.